 Third Party, Fire & Theft

 Adds fire and theft protection for your BAIC.
-May suit drivers who want some protection but find comprehensive premiums too high.
+May suit drivers who want some protection but find comprehensive premiums too high for the vehicle's value.

 • Third-party property damage